 At the doctoral level, programs in clinical, counseling, and school psychology are fully accredited by the American Psychological Association (APA).
 In addition, the doctoral program in school psychology is accredited by the National Association of School Psychologists (NASP).
-At the master's level, the program in counseling psychology is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Since program requirements, application material, and curricula may vary from one program to the next, program brochures should be accessed online or requested from the department if detailed information is needed.